keeks-mtl/memory-match/README.md

   - Not a lot of buttons or areas to distract and only one main area to click
 - Not distracting on the eyes or busy
   - simple colours and shapes
-- Visually keeps you intrested
+- Visually keeps you interested
   - sleek design

 ### User Stories